jaeseopark/custom-cra-template/README.md

 * Send and receive iMessage/SMS.
 * Switch between contacts.

-For upcoming features, refer to [Issues](https://github.com/jaeseopark/react-imf/issues).
+For upcoming features, refer to [Issues](https://github.com/jaeseopark/imf-web/issues).

 ## Usage

 ### Pre-requisite

-[imessageforwarder](https://github.com/jaeseopark/imessageforwarder) must be already running on your Mac.
-It is recommended that imessageforwarder and react-imf are hosted on the same device.
+[imessageforwarder-server](https://github.com/jaeseopark/imessageforwarder-server) must be already running on your Mac.
+It is recommended that imessageforwarder-server and imf-web are hosted on the same device.

 ### Run the app